Hubert Humphrey: Early life and education

-Humphrey was born in a room over his father's drugstore in Wallace, South Dakota.
+Hubert Horatio Humphrey Jr. was born in a room over his father's drugstore in Wallace, South Dakota.
 He was the son of Ragnild Kristine Sannes (1883–1973), a Norwegian immigrant, and Hubert Horatio Humphrey Sr. (1882–1949).
 His paternal ancestors migrated from England to the Massachusetts Bay Colony around 1648.
 Humphrey spent most of his youth in Doland, South Dakota, on the Dakota prairie; the town's population was about 600.
 His father was a licensed pharmacist and merchant who served as mayor and a town council member.
 The father also served briefly in the South Dakota state legislature and was a South Dakota delegate to the 1944 and 1948 Democratic National Conventions.
 In the late 1920s, a severe economic downturn hit Doland; both banks in the town closed and Humphrey's father struggled to keep his store open.